leikir/projectsend-docker-compose/README.md

 `ctrl-c` or `docker-compose down`

-Change values in `/config/projectsend/sys.config.php` to match your mysql configuration (see docker-compose.yml) Be careful hostname must be the same hostname in the docker-compose file (here mysql)
+Change values in `/config/projectsend/sys.config.php` to match your mysql configuration (see docker-compose.yml).
+Be careful hostname must be the name of the service in the docker-compose file (here mysql)

 Then `docker-compose up`